 The interview with Amanda Browder was shot and produced by WMCAT student Esteban Clark-Braendle.
 The footage was captured during a Sewing Day at the WMCAT.

 Education Days: Early Childhood ArtWalk

 Through a partnership with area early childhood providers such as the Grand Rapids Public Schools, Head Start for Kent County and Kent ISD, families and educators will explore a day of art-making and tour the Project 1 downtown site location.
-Activities will be provided by the following arts and cultural partners: Jewels of Africa, Grand Rapids Children’s Museum, Artists Creating Together, The Air Zoo and many more.
+Activities will be provided by the following arts and cultural partners: West Michigan Jewels of Africa, Grand Rapids Children’s Museum, Artists Creating Together, The Air Zoo, WGVU, PNC Bank and more.

 Powered by Switch

 The ArtPrize organization, Consumers Energy and Grand Rapids Public Schools are partnering for the seventh annual SmartArt competition for high school students, which blended art with sustainability and environmental stewardship.
 Students were invited to submit work using renewable energy and energy efficiency as themes — to compete for a college scholarship and the chance to have their work displayed during Project 1 by ArtPrize.